How to Select A Modular Cleanroom

 Advantages of Modular Cleanrooms

 - Modular cleanrooms reduce design, engineering, and construction time, and thereby reduce costs.
 Since they are not an integral part of the larger structure, modular cleanrooms can be disassembled and moved to other locations or facilities, or even sold as an asset.
-Fixed-wall cleanroom construction does not offer this flexibility.

 - Most modular cleanrooms can easily be expanded by removing one or more walls and adding another module.
 The pre-fabricated design allows the room to be expanded, relocated, or configured into a different shape, or configured into multiple smaller rooms.